 - Standards — whether services are accredited and/or meeting required standards, such as legislation.
-For example, compliance with service standards for aged care services (chapter 14).
+For example, compliance with service standards for aged care services (section 14).

 - Safety — whether services provided are safe.
-For example, road safety and deaths in police custody (chapter 6).
+For example, road safety and deaths in police custody (section 6).

 - Responsiveness — whether services are client orientated and respond to clients’ stated needs.
-For example, measures of patient satisfaction (chapters 10 and 12).
+For example, measures of patient satisfaction (sections 10 and 12).

 - Continuity — whether services provide coordinated or uninterrupted care over time and across service providers.
-For example, community follow-up after psychiatric admission (chapter 13).
+For example, community follow-up after psychiatric admission (section 13).

 Economic efficiency requires satisfaction of technical, allocative and dynamic efficiency:

 - Technical efficiency requires that goods and services be produced at the lowest possible cost.

 - Allocative efficiency requires the production of the set of goods and services that consumers value most, from a given set of resources.

 - Dynamic efficiency means that, over time, consumers are offered new and better products, and existing products at lower cost.

 The Report focuses on technical (or productive) efficiency.
 Technical efficiency indicators measure how well services use their resources (inputs) to produce outputs for the purpose of achieving desired outcomes.
 Government funding per unit of output delivered is a typical indicator of technical efficiency — for example, cost per annual hour for vocational education and training (section 5).